gilescope/book-exploring-async-basics/src/7_0_the_runtime.md

 }
 ```

-We introduced two new types here: `Js` and `ThreadPoolEventKind`.
-First we'll cover `ThreadPoolEventKind`.
+We introduced two new types here: `Js` and `ThreadPoolTaskKind`.
+First we'll cover `ThreadPoolTaskKind`.
 As you see we have three kinds of events: a `FileRead` which is a file that has
 been read, and an `Encrypt` that represents an operation from our `Crypto` module.
 The event `Close` is used to let the threads in our `threadpool` that we're closing